A protester, photographed by Christopher John Stephens, raises her sign at the Boston Women’s March for America.

 Sanders lost the state’s March 2016 primary by about 17,000 votes, according to the Associated Press.
 But that didn’t stop Sweeney from giving a copy of his book, “Our Revolution,” to everyone on her Christmas list.

-And in addition to marching in Boston, her activism doesn’t appear to be slowing down any time soon.
+And in addition to marching in Boston, her activism doesn’t appear to be slowing down.
 “My march mentality is connected to real life; I don’t just talk about affordable housing … I don’t just talk about the environment,” she said.

 But Sweeney said it was also Trump’s attitude toward women that motivated her to march.
 “I’m convinced we have already taken steps backwards in so many ways,” she said.